October 23, 2012

 contributor: Rob Goodier

 Reid Harvey may have hit on the simplest method yet for manufacturing effective ceramic water filters, the packed particle bed.
 The key is the particles, which are ground ceramic granules treated with silver nitrate to kill pathogens.
-Rather than bother with firing whole ceramic pot-type filters or candle filters, the packed particle bed filter simply packs a container with ground ceramic granules, sieved to size.
+Rather than bother with firing whole ceramic pot-type water filters or candle filters, the packed particle bed filter simply packs a container with ground ceramic granules, sieved to size.

 For years, Harvey, a ceramic industrial designer, taught ceramic candle filter manufacture in rural villages in Nepal, Nairobi and other countries before he realized how to simplify the process.